REST Methods

 Headers setup

-method, it accept two arguments, the header name and header value:
+method, as it accepts only two arguments - the header's name and header's value:

 ->header('Location', 'api/users/1')